ritterbush/lambda-calculus/README.md

 # lambda-calculus

-Implements basic functions, primitive recursive functions, and from there, the possibility of all computable functions in the untyped lambda calculus in Python.
+Implements basic combinator functions, primitive recursive functions, and from there, the possibility of all computable functions in the untyped lambda calculus in Python.

+Contains documentation documentation about working around Python's eager evaluation in implementing recursion.

 Convert lambda (Church) numerals to Python numbers and vice versa with: eval_numeral(church_numeral)